Adopted by President’s Cabinet 8/9/23; 7/29/24 AE

 Formal Hearing: a hearing conducted before a panel of a faculty, staff, and student to adjudicate any alleged and disputed Major Violations of the Student Code of Conduct, including those that may result in suspension or expulsion from EGSC or suspension or being banned from the Bobcat Villas.

-Hearing Officer: a specially trained employee assigned by the AVP or their designee and who facilitates a hearing before the Student Conduct Panel in the Formal Conduct Resolution Process regarding Major Code of Conduct violations, or who is the single decision maker in the Informal Conduct Resolution Process for Minor Code of Conduct violations.
+Hearing Officer: a specially trained employee assigned by the Title IX Coordinator or their designee and who facilitates a hearing before the Student Conduct Panel in the Formal Conduct Resolution Process regarding Major Code of Conduct violations, or who is the single decision maker in the Informal Conduct Resolution Process for Minor Code of Conduct violations.

 Informal Conduct Resolution Process: the investigation and resolution of any alleged Minor Violation(s) of the Student Code of Conduct.